jmcolella/job_queue_project/README.md

 5. You can delete a machine whenever you want, but you will pay for it until all of its jobs, including the ones in its queue, have finished processing.

+In general, a turn will look like this:

+1. Pull the data for the turn, including its batch of jobs.

+2. Create or remove machines as necessary to handle the new jobs.

+3. Assign jobs to the machines for processing.

 ## Scoring ##

 Each machine costs $1 per turn to operate.
 The goal is to process the jobs as quickly as possible while incurring the minimum possible cost.
 At the end of the game, you will receive a score from 0 - 100 for each of those two factors as well as a total score, which is the sum of the two.
+It is not possible to acheive a perfect score, unless you are cheating.

 ## API Endpoints ##

-The game is operated for a REST-ful API with the following endpoints:
+The game is operated by a RESTful API with the following endpoints:

 1. Create a new game, which is the first thing you'll need to do in each run of your program.
 This requires no parameters and returns some basic data about the game, including its id.